MaelDieudonne/MLOps/README.md

 ├── test/
 │       ├── backup_test.py
 │       └── connection_test.py
-├── streamlit
+├── dashboard.py
-│       └── connection_test.py
 ├── main.py
 └── scheduler.py</pre>

 ## Installation
 ### In the DataLab (for developpement)
-Launch a Postgresql service, then store the corresponding parameters in an `.env` file or a Datalab Vault :
+Launch a Postgresql service, then store the corresponding parameters in an `.env` file or the Datalab Vault:
 - `DB_NAME`
 - `DB_USER`
 - `DB_PASSWORD`